ecotaxa/ecotaxa_py_client/docs/JobsApi.md

 Get Job

-Return the job by its id.
+Returns **information about the job** corresponding to the given id.

 ### Example